 Any marketing campaign is expensive.
 If your deal calls for a split of profits after expenses, make very sure you have capped the expenses, or any profit will simply melt away.

 6. The Cheque is in the post

 Money from your film can take an infuriatingly long time to arrive.
 For your much-lauded theatrical release, don’t forget that the distributor has to wait to get the money from the exhibitor (theatre owner).
 From DVD sales the wait is even longer.
 Delays of 12 and even 15 months are not uncommon.
 This is because retailers often place a holdback on cash owing to account for unsold items.

-For digital sales to the likes of Lovefilm and Netflix – remember that reporting to filmmakers is virtually non-existent.
+For digital sales to the likes of Netflix – remember that reporting to filmmakers is virtually non-existent.
 Once you have piqued their interest to the point that they want your baby, it would be prudent to expect nothing more than the initial license fee they offer you. and that often can be very small.
 London filmmaker Chris Jones was offered $75.00 for each of his first 2 award winning features.
-Read What Your Film Is Really Worth To Lovefilm.
+Read What Your Film Is Really Worth.

 7. Beware the middleman

 Certain middlemen exist to represent slates of films by newcomers on the premise that they have an excellent filtering process through which they cherry pick the best of the new, raw, undiscovered talent to prospective distributors.